RareSkills/learn-solidity/content/17-abi-encoding.md

 **0x92d62db5**

 What exactly is this?
-This is the **function signature** of “meaningOfLifeAndAllExistence()”.
+This is the **function signature** of "meaningOfLifeAndAllExistence()".
 We’ll learn later how this is derived.

-Whenever you “call” a smart contract, you are actually sending an ethereum transaction with some data attached so the smart contract knows which function to execute.
+Whenever you "call" a smart contract, you are actually sending an ethereum transaction with some data attached so the smart contract knows which function to execute.

 Let’s look at the information from another vantage point.